exadel-inc/esl/src/modules/esl-share/README.md

     - {t} or {title} - title to share on social network (shareTitle property on the ESLShareButton instance)
  - `name` - string identifier of the button (no spaces)
  - `title` - button title
+ - `additional` - additional params to pass into a button (can be used by share actions)

 The configuration object of the group is simple, consisting of two properties:
  - `name` - string identifier of the group (no spaces)